Mandated reporter

-In many jurisdictions in the Western world, a mandated reporter is a person who is legally required to report observed or suspected abuse.
-Specific details vary across jurisdictions—the abuse that must be reported may include neglect, or financial, physical, sexual, or other types of abuse.
-Mandated reporters may include people working in professions perceived to be likely to expose them to vulnerable people (such as schoolteachers and therapists), though it may also include unpaid people who have assumed full or intermittent responsibility for the care of a child, dependent adult, or senior citizen.
+A mandated reporter is a person who is required by law to report crimes, typically if they know or suspect a child or vulnerable adult has been or is at risk of being abused or neglected.
+Mandatory reporting laws can also extend to vulnerable adults due to a disability, mental illness, or old age.
+If a mandated reporter does not report these crimes, they may be subject to civil and criminal penalties for failing to report.
+Mandated reporters include people with professions involving children, vulnerable adults, and emergency services (i.e., teachers, physicians, and police officers), while other states consider all adults to be mandated reporters regardless of their profession.

 History

 In 1962, United States doctors C. Henry Kempe and Brandt Steele published "The Battered Child Syndrome", which helped doctors identify child abuse, its effects, and the need to report serious physical abuse to legal authorities.
 Its publication changed the prevalent views in the United States, where child abuse was previously seen as uncommon, and not a regular issue.
-In 1974, the United States Congress passed the Child Abuse Prevention and Treatment Act (CAPTA), which provides funds to states for development of Child Protective Services (CPS) and hotlines to prevent serious injuries to children.
+In 1974, the United States Congress passed the Child Abuse Prevention and Treatment Act (CAPTA), which provides funds to states for development of CPS and hotlines to prevent serious injuries to children.
 These laws and the media and advocacy coverage and research brought about a gradual change in societal expectations on reporting in the United States and, at different rates, in other western nations.

-Originally created to respond to physical abuse, reporting systems in various countries began to expand to address sexual and emotional abuse, neglect, and exposure to domestic abuse.
+Originally created to respond to physical abuse, reporting systems in various countries began to expand to address sexual abuse and emotional abuse, child neglect, and exposure to domestic abuse.
 This expansion was accompanied by broader requirements for reporting abuse: previously reports were only submitted when an incident caused serious physical injury, but as the definitions changed, more minor physical injuries and developmental and psychological trauma began to be included as well.

-There has been a huge increase of reporting over the decades with enormous numbers of unsubstantiated cases.
-Referrals increase each year, but the actual substantiated cases remain low and are approximately the same or decline each year.
+In the U.S. as of 2013, there had been a huge increase of reporting over the decades with enormous numbers of unsubstantiated cases.
+Referrals increased each year, but the actual substantiated cases remained low and are approximately the same or declined each year.

-Media and commentators often take the number of referrals to be synonymous with the number of cases of actual child maltreatment, which makes the problem appear larger than it actually is.
+A Swedish commentator wrote that "media and commentators often take the number of referrals to be synonymous with the number of cases of actual child maltreatment", which makes the problem appear larger than it is.

-Vulnerable groups

-Various jurisdictions have mandatory reporting requirements for different types of vulnerable people.
-Examples include child abuse for children, disability abuse for adults with physical and/or mental disabilities, and elder abuse for senior citizens or the elderly.